 Relying on annual employee surveys and sentiment scores won’t provide enough data to effectively manage today’s culture-first work environment.
 True engagement involves creating experiences employees feel part of and consulting them regularly.
 The annual employee survey has two core flaws that render the standard practice less effective and actionable than frequent check-ins:

 Yearly surveys provide insight from a single moment in time.
-Likewise, as time goes on, your employees’ feelings may change.
-For example, a survey distributed soon after a company culture event may yield very different results than the same survey after widespread lay offs.
+Likewise, as time goes on, your employees’ sentiment may change.
+For example, a survey distributed soon after a company culture event may yield very different results than the same survey after widespread layoffs.
 Over the span of a year, the accuracy of your survey inevitably diminishes.